quentinsf/rollease2mqtt/README.md

 ![cable](docs/hub-400.jpg)

-This code will communicate with the hub over RS485, and listen on the network for commands to be sent to the blinds, and send status reports back.
+This code will communicate with the hub over RS485, and listen on the network for MQTT commands to be sent to the blinds, and send status reports back.

 ## You will need...